subugoe/pubdev_docker/README.md

     $ docker-compose -f docker-compose.yml -f docker-compose.dev.yml up

   After that wait until you see a line that the debugger is waiting for connections and launch the debug configuration from IntelliJ IDEA (screenshot above).
 You should see the position where the execution of the scripts starts.

+  The first debugger connection stops inside `carton`, you need to resume the execution since `carton` to let it start the interesting Perl process which runs `Plack`.
+Connect a second time from the IDE and start from there...

 ## TODO list